JeffGregorio/LibAG/README.md

 This library should be an accessible entry point for Arduino hobbyists and engineering students wanting to explore real-time audio synthesis at a lower level of abstraction than similar libraries.
 It's meant to be more efficient, readable, and workable than general and feature-laden.

+## 0 Installation

+To use with the Arduino IDE, download this repository as a ZIP and place in your Arduino/libraries directory, likely ~/Documents/Arduino/libraries/ on Mac OS and \My Documents\Arduino\libraries\ on Windows.

 ## 1 Overview

 LibAG offers a small set of peripheral controllers and example sketches that demonstrate configuration of timers, ADC, interrupt service routines, and SPI for use with external DACs.